adambard/learnxinyminutes-docs/pythonstatcomp.html.markdown

 # 2       rex    5      34     dog

 """ R users: note that Python, like most C-influenced programming languages, starts
     indexing from 0.
-R starts indexing at 1 due to Fortran influnce.
+R starts indexing at 1 due to Fortran influence.
 """

 # two different ways to print out a column